litingxiao/William-wanna-shake-pear/README.md

 ### 2-HMM-Train-Poems.ipynb
 Trains a naive HMM and an advanced HMM to write Shakespearean sonnets.

-HMM implementation, including Viberti alogorithm, is in *HMM.py*, and HMM helper functions for some visualization and interpretation are in *HMM_helper.py*.
+HMM implementation, including Viterbi alogorithm, is in *HMM.py*, and HMM helper functions for some visualization and interpretation are in *HMM_helper.py*.

 ### 3-RNN-William-Wanna-Shake-Pear.ipynb
 Trains a naive RNN and an advanced RNN using *keras* to write Shakespearean sonnets.
 (Trained on Google Colab GPUs.)